hpccsystems-solutions-lab/EntertainmentData/PastChallenge/README.md

 Challenge Rules:
 1. Make sure that your solutions are identified to the judges by workunit number and Owner.
 Your Owner name should be your team name (or individual name if tackling the challenge solo).
 2. Pick at least one challenge from each category.
-More credit will be given for completing more categories.

 **MusicMoz Challenge questions**